mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Running_a_Local_Server/Running_a_Local_Server.md

 ![The build time has been trimmed in the GIF for brevity](/assets/Meta/Running_a_Local_Server/Live changes example.gif)

 > **Note:** it takes a moment to rebuild for each change so there'll be a delay between the change(s) and when they'll appear.
 The changes should automatically appear in the browser without requiring a refresh, once they've been built and are ready.

-> **Note:** certain changes that affect 'includes' like category auto indexes may not be detected with the default incremental buiild (since incremental builds only update the page/files that have been detected as modified).
-In such a case you can close the local server via CMD then re-run the `run.bat` which will build the entire site again.

 > **Tip:** you can check what's happening by viewing the CMD window while the local server is running.